xinshitn/nextPls-doc/source/en/crossborder/index.html.md

 A corresponding "Secret Key" will be assigned for each Merchant Id.
 The "Secret Key" will be used to sign each message sent to/received from the API to ensure its integrity.
 The signing process is detailed in **[Signature](#signature)**.

 # Data Structure
-All responses from NextPls is formatted with fixed structure.
+All responses from NextPls are formatted with fixed structure.

 > Data structure: